Dictionary of Phonographia

 factola - noun

-A fact that is known through evidence and proven to be true related to talking machines, phonographia and recorded sound.
-Etymology: Combination of 16th century English definition of "fact" and suffix "-ola" (which was used in naming over 80 talking machine brands in the 20th century, e.g,.
+Etymology - Combination of 16th century English definition of "fact" and suffix "-ola" (which was used in naming over 80 talking machine brands in the 20th century, e.g,.
 Victrola, Carola, Graphonola, etc.).
-The "-ola" as a suffix associated with music comes from the "viola" instrument and the Aeolian Company's "pianola" player piano.
+The "-ola" as a suffix associated with recorded music and talking machines originates from the Aeolian Company's 1898 "pianola" player piano named for the piano and the "viola" instrument.

-Phonographia's Factolas are in general simple or fun facts about talking machines and records.
-The term was created by Friends of the Phonograph 2017
+Phonographia's Factolas are simple fun facts about talking machines and records.
+The term was created by Friends of the Phonograph and the list of Factolas includes popular culture words, phrases and facts with connections to the phonograph.

 Term used for an audio recording produced outside a recording studi which applies to recordings of both natural and human-produced sounds. - Wikipedia